 However, what drives us to feel jealous and suffer over this stirring emotion isn't always the "smiling enemies" we formulate in our minds.
 The "sexy secretary" and "college love" are rarely the threats we think they are, but the overwhelming, possessed state of suspicion we enter because of these characters, can be a real hazard to our closest relationships.

 Jealousy itself can take on a sort of wicked presence in our lives.
-Actions taken on its behalf have been known to crush a budding romance, slowly erode a longstanding union or even lead to serious abuse.
-In a blog I recently wrote for The Huffington Post on "sexting" cheating couples out of real intimacy, I described how the ease and accessibility of technology now breeds even more distrust and deception between couples.
-Email, text messaging and Facebook can be a perfect platform for forging new connections.
-And as the floodgates of communication open, the green waves of jealousy begin to flow.
+Actions taken on its behalf have been known to crush a budding romance, slowly erode a longstanding union, or even lead to serious abuse.
+In a blog post I recently wrote on sexting cheating couples out of real intimacy, I described how the ease and accessibility of technology can breed even more distrust and deception between couples.
+Email, texting, and Facebook can be a perfect platform for forging new connections.
+But as the floodgates of communication open, the green waves of jealousy can begin to flow.

 These critical inner voices and the feelings of humiliation that they foster can be more painful to us than the threat itself.
 They can also be more real.
 This negative self-coaching accompanies us into our personal relationships and instills in us a level of doubt and criticism that keeps us from perceiving ourselves as truly lovable.
 It reminds us to be suspicious with thoughts like, "She doesn't really care about you" or "You can't trust him.
 Just keep him at a distance."